nchenderson/nchenderson.github.io/_pages/software.md

 4. [DelayedSurvFit](https://github.com/nchenderson/DelayedSurvFit) An R package for conducting survival comparisons of two treatments when one suspects a delayed treatment effect.

+5. [shrinkcbp](https://github.com/nchenderson/shrinkcbp) An R package that computes the "compromise best predictor" (CBP).
+The CBP can be thought of as a collection of robust shrinkage estimates of small domain parameters and is an alternative to more traditional mixed model-based BLUPs.

 <!--{% include base_path %}

 {% for post in site.software reversed %}